rsmease/survey_squirrel/README.md

 The React components are structured in a  `container -> index -> indexItem`  nesting pattern.
 The main view of the app features the `SurveyIndex`, which includes all of the surveys available to visitors.
 Clicking on a survey lets you post SurveyResponse instances, and the results of the survey are updated automatically as you click the response buttons.
 The frontend is build using a Bootstrap grid and a few other core Bootstrap components.

+### Performance

+You should notice a loading animation show up the first time that you load the app.
+In order to simulate latency, I added a 4 second timeout to the initial load so that you can see what the loading screen would look like if you were somewhere that didn't have strong cell coverage.
+Without that timeout, the app would load instantly.
+At scale, we could speed up the app using these techniques:
+1. If a user is submitting a bunch of responses, collect them within the client and send them off as a batch request at certain intervals.
+We could still simulate the changes on the client by updating the yes/no count and the percentage bars.
+2. Find a more thoughtful way to track the count of yes and no responses to questions within the database.
+At the moment, I can calculating them live via Rails association every time I pull a survey out of the database, which would slow things down if there were millions of responses to count.
+That's fine for now, since we only make that call one time, but it's something to think about.

 ### Testing

 Current, there are no integration tests.
 If you would like me to add some, let me know.
 I would likely use Capybara, although I have also had great experience with new Cypress testing library.
 Here's an exmaple what I would test: